 More recently a covered Bar-B-Q area was created for the elderly patients and their families to enjoy.
 This was completed June 2015.

-In 2016 these gardens won first prize for a community garden in the Carnival of Flowers.
+In 2016 these gardens won first prize for a community garden in the Carnival of Flowers and again in 2017.

 The Club continues to assist the hospital maintaining the garden by attending working bee mornings with community volunteers and other organisations.